madmaxvoltro/Ashveil/README.md

     - Start the **server**:
         Run `server/server.py` to set up the attacker’s control environment.
         ```bash
-        python server.py
+        python server/server.py
         ```

     - Start the **attacker**:
-        Run `attacker/attacker.py` to begin the process of deploying the backdoor.
+        Run `attacker/attacker.py` to take controll of the  user with the selected payload.
         ```bash
-        python attacker.py
+        python attacker/attacker.py
         ```

 4. **Injection Process**:
-    - The tool will inject the installer into a victim process using **DLL injection**.
+    - The tool will be downloaded in the roaming folder.
     - The rootkit is installed into system memory, with no files written to disk.
     - After installation, the victim system connects back to the attacker's C2 server, allowing for remote control.